 In this familiar account, international law has nothing to do with the non-European world until its peoples and territories appear on the discipline’s radar, having been (re)‘born’ as states with international personalities.
 Until that point, the discipline is simply absent from the ‘scene’.
 From this perspective, Third World ‘problems’ are pre-legal problems in which the discipline had no hand, while the ‘passionate yearning for freedom in all dependent peoples’ can only be a passionate yearning for ‘European notions of sovereignty’.
 Likewise, the transformation of the sentient world from a pluriverse of unimaginable self-defining diversity into a universe of sovereign nation-states regulated by a single, ‘commonly accepted’ normative framework’ appears – notwithstanding its ‘firmly’ European ‘foundations – as a process of natural (‘universalist’) evolution and consensual (‘eagerly embraced’) liberation.

 And yet, as peoples actually subject to ‘dependence’ have been pointing out for generations, something important is lost when the world is reduced to a series of dots on a screen.
 Why is it, for instance, that inclusion within the sphere of international personality should be considered a legal act, whereas exclusion from that sphere – on the grounds, for instance, that ‘non-Europeans…were not yet ready for full subjectivity or sovereignty’ – should not?
-After all, as Anghie and Grovogui explain, during the colonial period this rationale left the sovereign European state free to ‘do as it wishe[ed] with regard to the non-sovereign entity which lack[ed] the legal personality to assert any legal opposition’, while ensuring that ‘non-European sovereignty’ would be forever ‘linked … to a specific stage of development on a progression toward the European model’.
-When viewed against this background, Shaw’s suggestion that international personality simply follows along ‘in the wake of empire’ like a Red Cross ERV is not only inaccurate but insidious; or, as Berman puts it, ‘[p]rojecting certain parts of international law … into some non-legal sphere called "empire" simply gives law an alibi, a claim it was not present at those events the discipline now condemns’.
+After all, as Anghie and Grovogui explain, during the colonial period, this rationale left the sovereign European state free to ‘do as it wishe[ed] with regard to the non-sovereign entity which lack[ed] the legal personality to assert any legal opposition’, while ensuring that ‘non-European sovereignty’ would be forever ‘linked … to a specific stage of development on a progression toward the European model’.
+When viewed against this background, Shaw’s suggestion that international personality simply follows along ‘in the wake of empire’ like a Red Cross ERV is not only inaccurate but insidious; for, as Berman puts it, ‘[p]rojecting certain parts of international law … into some non-legal sphere called "empire" simply gives law an alibi, a claim it was not present at those events the discipline now condemns’.

 From this starting point, TWAIL scholarship has travelled in numerous different directions in its efforts to explain the dynamics and effects of the encounter between the doctrine of legal personality and the non-European world.
 This chapter will attempt to map out some of the central themes of this huge ongoing project.